All Episodes

 They own them.

-There's no disputing that with Barisma.
+There's no disputing that with Burisma.

-There's no disputing that with everything.
+There's no disputing that with Chinese.

-So you think we pulled out so that China could get a stronghold over the rare earth metals in Afghanistan.
+So you think we pulled out so that China could get a stronghold over the rare earth metals in Afghanistan?

 There is no disputing that the Chinese own the Bidens.